Use up the pods left over from shelling peas and beans to make - wine!

 Turn to the ancients for a green building technique that lets you play like a child.
 Mesopotamian mud bricks still do the job, for free.
 Mesopotamia was the ancient collective of settlements tracing the Tigris–Euphrates river basin.
 It spanned modern Iraq, northeastern Syria, southeastern Turkey and smaller parts of Iran.
 Modern school kids learn this […]

-The authentic flavor of Tej beer made according to a centuries-old process.
+The authentic flavor of Tej or t’ej beer made according to a centuries-old process.
+It’s sweet, funky, perfect with injera.
 An Ethiopian friend supervised my making Tej at home.
 It’s a time-consuming and labor-intensive process.
 It requires Gesho, a dried leaf used instead of hops (Rhamnus prinoides, a relative of buckthorn).
-But it’s as authentic a recipe as ever you’ll find, for my […]
+But it’s as authentic […]

 A few months ago together with three enthusiastic family kids I started a gardening experiment: growing fruits out of the seeds we collected from fruits we ate, just planting it in the backyard.
 We used tomato, watermelon and melon seeds, the kids even made signs for each.
 Though all seeds sprouted, the watermelon seedling was first […]